jbcodeforce/yarfba/labs/serverless/README.md

 # Serverless Worshops

-This folder includes the code to  quickly demonstrating the  different serverless workshops.
+This folder includes the code to  quickly demonstrate the  different serverless workshops.

 ## Serverless patterns